 About the Fellowship

-Tenure-track faculty members in the CAS who have successfully completed the third-year review process and are within 10 years of earning their doctoral degrees are eligible.
+Tenure-track or recently tenured faculty members in the College of Arts and Sciences who are 10 years or fewer from earning their terminal degrees may be nominated for a single three-year term.
 Faculty members who are more than 10 years away from earning their doctoral degrees are ineligible.

 - Fellowship recipients must continue to fulfill normal expectations of teaching effectiveness, professional development, research and scholarship, and departmental and university service during the duration of the fellowship.

 - Fellowship recipients are expected to participate in a limited number of special events during the duration of the fellowship, such as admitted student days, open houses, and recognition events.

 Tenure-granting units may each nominate up to two eligible tenure-track/tenured faculty members from their respective departments or schools during each fellowship cycle.

 Units nominating jointly appointed faculty should consult with the other unit chair/director before submitting the online nomination form, which will be completed by the Chair or Director of the tenure-granting unit.

 Each chair/director should submit using the online nomination form:

 1) A letter of recommendation (no more than 2 pages) highlighting the candidate’s research accomplishments and teaching excellence in and beyond the classroom;

 2) An up-to-date curriculum vita for the nominee.